 When I got in control of my spending and started saving with intention, I realized I had room in my budget for the occasional meal out at a restaurant.
 I didn’t have to eradicate restaurants from my life; I just needed to be more responsible about how much I was spending eating out each month.

 (Right here.
 THIS is what Sinking Funds are all about!
 When you create Budgeting Sinking Fund categories for things you want – like dining out – and save for them in advance, then you will less likely find yourself in a pinch where you have to eliminate eating out from your budget altogether.)

 #15 Sinking Fund for College

 Whoa.
 This is a big one.
 College costs are crazy expensive!
 Setting up a College Sinking Fund can help you keep you head above water and away from a lifetime of student loans.

-Save for tuition, books, room and board, and spending money, too!
+Start a Sinking Funds budget for tuition, books, room and board, and spending money, too!

 #16 Self-Employment Taxes Funds

 If you are self-employed – even if it is just a part-time side hustle – you are required to pay taxes.
 In fact, self-employed people are required to make estimated quarterly payments throughout the year.

 You can stay on top of what you owe and avoid penalties and fees when you budget and save with a specified savings account.
 Then, when taxes come due, you can use your already-saved Sinking Fund cash to pay them.